SpookyUmi/drag-and-drop-test/readme.md

 I tested different implementations of the [DND-kit](https://docs.dndkit.com/) library.
 To do the nesting as we want it, it's a bit more complicated.
-I used this [Codepen](https://codesandbox.io/s/dnd-kit-tree-forked-tudlm5?file=/src/App.js) to have something as close as what we want.
+I used this [Codepen](https://codesandbox.io/s/dnd-kit-tree-forked-tudlm5?file=/src/App.js) to have something as close as what we want, which is based on this example: [dnd-kit sortable tree](https://master--5fc05e08a4a65d0021ae0bf2.chromatic.com/?path=/story/examples-tree-sortable--all-features)

 Useful links I used to test different implementations with DND-kit:
 - [dnd-kit](https://github.com/clauderic/dnd-kit)